CrayLabs/SmartSim/doc/orchestrator.rst

 This function queries for data in the database.
 The function requires the tensor name (`name`), how many milliseconds to wait in between queries (`poll_frequency_ms`), and the total number of times to query (`num_tries`).
-Check if the data exists in the database by polling every 100 milliseconds until 10 attempts are completed:
+Check if the data exists in the database by polling every 100 milliseconds until 10 attempts have completed:

 .. code-block:: python